 4. Take the Funicular Railway Up Penang Hill

 Penang is hot and very humid.
 A great way to escape the heat is to head to the top of Penang Hill.

 Catch the funicular all the way to the top; in just a few minutes you will be at the top to have a gorgeous view of Penang.
 It is much cooler up here.

 If it is a rainy morning, don’t bother as you will be unlikely to see much at all.
-You are best waiting until later in the day when the rain clears.
-There are a few cafes and exhibitions to looks at also.
+You are best to wait until later in the day when the rain clears.
+There are a few cafes and exhibitions to look at also.
 (If you have little ones, avoid the owl museum – found out the hard way – lots of little breakable things in there!)

 Top Tip: When you are ready to return, line up so you are first in line to board the funicular…then race to get to the front carriage.
-(Speeding down the track with front seat view is awesome!)
+(Speeding down the track with a front-seat view is awesome!)

 When travelling with kids, sometimes you need to let them loose.